leo-fp/vim-quickui/README.md

 I wrote a demo in test/test_context.vim.
 You can use `:so %` to try.

-if you have any questions or want to get involved!
+if you have any questions or want to get involved.
 Feel free to contact me leofupeng@163.com.